leeberg/CashCatRansomwareSimulator/README.md

 Cashcat from: http://cashcats.biz/

 ## VERY IMPORTANT NOTE
 THIS IS **NOT** REAL RANSOMWARE!
 IT LITERALLY DOES NOT MATCH ANY REAL DEFINITION OF RANSOMWARE!
 ALL IT DOES IS RENAME files with the extension of .TXT to .LOCKY to test file activity monitoring tools.
+Nothing gets Encrypted!

 ## Usage
 1. Build/Download CashCat.exe